LeoPrivate/ansible-poc/README.md

 You can now run the playbook at the root of the project using:

-* If it is the first time you run it you will have to add -K -k arguments to give the ssh and sudo password
+* If it is the first time you run it (and you only have password ssh access, not key) you will have to add -K -k arguments to give the ssh and sudo password
 ```bash
 ansible-playbook deploy-web-3-tier.yml --private-key ~/.ssh/ansible-remote -k -K
 ```